 Follow Speed Limits, Flags and Buoys

-There are two speed limits posted on the lake.
+There are two speed limits posted on the Lake.
 The Main Lake Ski Area buoys are posted as 35 mph.
-The rest of the lake, however, is posted as "No Wake" which means boats may travel up to 5 mph as long as it is not creating a wake.
+The rest of the Lake, however, is posted as "No Wake" which means boats may travel up to 5 mph as long as it is not creating a wake.
 The boat is required to maintain no wake even if this means they must travel at a lower speed.
 In the Main Lake this includes the entire perimeter along with all coves.
 The entire East Bay is also a "No Wake" area.

-Boaters are also asked to be aware of the flags used on the lake.
-There are three flags used; red flags, mean the Main Lake is closed to boat traffic, yellow flags mean the Main Lake is restricted to 5 mph and green flags mean there are no lake restrictions.
+Boaters are also asked to be aware of the flags used on the Lake.
+There are three flags used; red flags, mean the Main Lake is closed to boat traffic, yellow flags mean the Main Lake is restricted to 5 mph and green flags mean there are no Lake restrictions.
 These flags are posted at Holiday Harbor to the sides of the flag pole, and at the East Port launch ramp.

 Anchoring and Mooring

 Many boaters enjoy anchoring and floating together in the coves and in the East Bay.
 It's important to remember to enter areas where other boats are anchored at a slow speed.
-Also, as mentioned above sound travels quickly across water so it’s important to be conscious of the noise you are making and be courteous to the neighboring homes.
+Also, as mentioned above sound travels quickly across the water so it’s important to be conscious of the noise you are making and be courteous to the neighboring homes.